 - There will be cut-offs along the course – there will be no announcement of these cut-offs in advance.
 They will be based on safety and logistical considerations, and will become progressively more demanding through the course.

 - All safety-based cut-off times will be STRICTLY enforced, though the Race Director reserves the right to relax non-safety-based cut-offs.
 Cut-offs may be adjusted to account for changing conditions.

 - Runners who wish to drop out of the race must report to the nearest official before doing anything else!
-Those who do not respect this rule will be disqualified and banned from racing any future Survival Run or Sweaty Yeti events.
+Those who do not respect this rule will be disqualified and banned from racing future Survival Run or Sweaty Yeti events.

 - Runners are not allowed to take rides of any sort during the course of the race.
 Motorcycles, Bicycles, Cars, Trucks, Horses, Cows, etc. are not allowed!

 - Runners cannot help each other with challenges or carry loads for each other; the only exception is helping each other with first aid or nutrition.
 Exceptions may be made by special arrangement with the Race Director – for example to allow an sighted athlete to assist a sight-challenged athlete.

 - Any runner requesting or accepting first aid or nutrition from race staff or any outside party is deemed to have retired from the race immediately.